cviddenKwantum/oea-digital-learning-insights/Digital_Equity_of_Access/readme.md

 # Digital Learning Insights Package: Equity of Digital Access
 The OEA Digital Equity of Access Package provides a set of assets which support an education system in developing their own dashboard model to address trends of (in)equities with digital access.
 There are two main components of this package:

-1. <ins>Guidance and documentation:</ins> The [OEA Equity of Digital Access Package - Use Case Documentation]() provides guidance on the end-to-end process of developing a successful Equity of Access use-case project, including how to engage stakeholders in the project, prior research on the use case problem domain and theory, how to map data sources to the theory of the problem, and how to implement Microsoft’s Principles of Responsible Data modelling. <em> It is highly recommended this document be reviewed by any education system considering using this package, and that the documentation be revised to the specific data and decisions for that system’s context.  </em>
+1. <ins>Guidance and documentation:</ins> The [OEA Equity of Digital Access Package - Documentation](https://github.com/cstohlmann/oea-digital-learning-insights/tree/main/Digital_Equity_of_Access/docs) provides guidance on the end-to-end process of developing a successful Equity of Access use-case project, including how to engage stakeholders in the project, prior research on the use case problem domain and theory, how to map data sources to the theory of the problem, and how to implement Microsoft’s Principles of Responsible Data modelling. <em> It is highly recommended this document be reviewed by any education system considering using this package, and that the documentation be revised to the specific data and decisions for that system’s context.  </em>
 2. <ins>Technical assets:</ins> Various assets are freely available in this package to help accelerate implementation of Equity of Digital Access use cases.
 Assets include descriptions of data sources, notebooks for data processing, a pipeline for the OEA-standard data curation (i.e. aggregation, schema transformation, etc), and sample PowerBI dashboards.
 See descriptions of technical assets below.

 This OEA Package was developed through a partnership between Microsoft Education, [Kwantum Analytics](https://www.kwantumanalytics.com/), and [Fresno Unified School District](https://www.fresnounified.org/) in Fresno, California.

 ## Problem Statement

 Equity of digital access is generally defined as the determination of whether a particular demographic of the student population is digitally disadvantaged.
 Inquity of student digital access is a fundamental challenge for education systems which has dramatically increased as result of the global pandemic.
-The motivation for this problem comes from a central idea of researching whether general digital accessibility is a primary factor of student learning outcomes (and indicators such as tests), specifically: Lack of access to the necessary tools within a class can undermine the growth and learning of students. <strong>[HAVEN'T UPDATED LANGUAGE FROM HERE]</strong> Students with more school absences have lower test scores and grades, a greater chance of dropping out of school, and higher odds of future unemployment.
-Absent students also exhibit greater behavioral issues, including social disengagement and alienation.
-The most recent national estimates in the US suggest that approximately 5–7.5 million students, out of a K–12 population of approximately 50 million, are missing at least 1 cumulative month of school days in a given academic year, translating into an aggregate 150–225 million days of instruction lost annually.
+The motivation for this problem comes from a central idea of researching whether general digital accessibility is a primary factor of student learning outcomes (and indicators such as tests), specifically: How the lack of access to the necessary tools within a class can undermine the growth and learning of students. <strong>[SAMPLE IDEA]</strong> Students with less availability and access to digital forms of learning are frequently seen to struggle in school, a greater chance of not attending school, and higher odds of failing classes.

-<strong><em>\[EDIT\]</strong></em>

-Machine learning models offer the potential to find patterns of absenteeism across student attendance patterns, class engagement, academic achievement, demographics, social-emotional measures and more.
-Predictions of students at risk of becoming chronically absent allows for targeted support of these students.
-A predictive model can be used to precisely focus resources to support students who are on the trajectory of chronic absenteeism, identify the best interventions to prevent absenteeism, and ultimately reduce absenteeism.
+Consequent data analysis and identifying trends of low access, heavily rely on connectivity data as well as SIS data (i.e. school roster, student demographics and attendance data).
+The subsequent dashboard used to model this analysis and trends can be used to focus on areas of intevention methods of granting students digital access, with the goal of increasing student engagement, wellness, and access to tools.

 ## Package Impact

 This package was developed in collaboration with [Fresno Unified School District](https://www.fresnounified.org/) in Fresno, California.

 In general, this package can be used by system or institutional leaders, school, or department leaders, support staff, and educators to:
- - <strong>\[TO BE EDITED\]</strong>
+ - <em>Accurately identify</em> demographic breakdowns in student (in)equity to digital access.
+ - <em>Outline trends</em> in student log-ins and proportionate "low quality access" log-in attempts.
+ - <em>Understand location factors</em> of "low quality access" attempts in a safe manner.
+ - <em>Provide granular context</em> to student engagement behaviors.

 See below for examples of developed PowerBI dashboards.